Archives: January 2018

 And when it turns up it certainly is a spectacle to behold!!
 From what I can tell each circle has been cut by some sort of heat/laser?
 So they don’t fray but that doesn’t mean the fabric doesn’t create some challenges.

 For one, due to the fact each circle is left attached by a small amount, you need to make sure that you cut everything out the right way otherwise you could have some circles flapping open whilst others are closed.
-Should you choose to have the join at the top the circles will lay flat offering more coverage [I did this and I’m wearing my kimono with a nude slip so I don’t look like a streaker instead you just show a small amount of skin or something that looks like skin.]
+Should you choose to have the join at the top the circles will lay flat offering more coverage [I did this and I’m wearing my dress with a nude slip so I don’t look like a streaker instead you just show a small amount of skin or something that looks like skin.]
 But should you cut everything out with the join at the bottom all of your circles will fall open and you’ll have a sort of transparent polka dot effect.

 It's also worth making sure everything is lying perfectly flat when cutting out and I would definitely recommend using a rotary cutter and matt so you don’t shift the circles as you are cutting out.